CSCI305/csci305-prolog-lab/README.md

 For this lab, you will use Prolog.
 You can install it on Windows, Mac, and Linux by downloading from here: http://www.swi-prolog.org/download/stable.

+Once you have Prolog installed on your machine, clone this repository and start the lab.
+Good Luck!

 # Dataset

 Begin by taking a look at the file `royal.pl` in the project directory.
 This data was adapted from http://ftp.aset.psu.edu/~saw/royal/.
 This file is a set of Prolog facts that represents the genealogy of the royal House of Windsor.